codepress/admin-columns/readme.txt

 == Changelog ==

-= 3.0.1 =
+= NEWVERSION =

-Release Date: May 23rd, 2017
+Release Date:

+* [Improved] Published date shows when a post is not published
 * [Improved] Clicking the toggle icons in the header of the column settings won't open the column settings anymore
-* [Improved] Fallback for the autoloader to work with lowercase files
-* [Improved] User Nicename available as an option for User display
+* [Added] The Last Modified Author and Last Modified Date columns are now available for the Media overview

 = 3.0 =